Nguyễn Bảo Long

-Nguyễn Bảo Long (born 23 August 2005) is a Vietnamese professional footballer who plays as a left back for V.League 1 club PVF-CAND and the Vietnam national under-20 team.
+Nguyễn Bảo Long (born 23 August 2005) is a Vietnamese professional footballer who plays as a left-back for V.League 2 club Công An Nhân Dân and the Vietnam national under-20 team.

 Early career

 Born in Bắc Giang, Bao Long has joined the PVF Football Academy in 2016 through the enrollment program.
 Starting his career as an attacker and later a left midfielder, Bảo Long was converted to a left back by his youth team coach due to his lack of skills to play above.
 He won the Vietnamese National U-19 Football Championship in 2021.

 Club career

 Bảo Long participated in the 2021 and 2022 Vietnamese Football League Second Division with PVF.

 In 2023, Bảo Long was promoted to PVF Football Academy's first team PVF-CAND.
 On 16 April 2023, he made his V.League 2 debut in PVF-CAND's goalless draw against Bà Rịa-Vũng Tàu.